jasondergithub/C-Template/README.md

 The programming paradigms affect how design patterns are implemented.
 Although object orientation is the the main paradigm, other paradigms that contribute to a cleaner implementation are examined in the context of design patterns implementation.

   - programming paradigms
-    - procedure (ad hoc polymorphism)
+    - procedure (ad hoc polymorphism, c, python)
-    - function
+    - function (math functions lisp, scheme, ...)
     - generics and templates (static polymorphism)
     - object orientation (dynamic polymorphism)
     - static typing vs dynamic typing